Ticket Categories and How to Use Them

 When you manually create a ticket for our out-sourced help desk, always start with this category.

-For tickets related to onboarding a new Managed Services customer (or adding a new service for a current customer) or removing a current Managed Services customer (or removing a specific service for a current customer).
+For onboarding a new Managed Services customer (or adding a new service for a current customer) or removing a current Managed Services customer (or removing a specific service for a current customer).

 Recurring Maintenance